VIII. B. STUDENT RECORDS

-STUDENT SERVICES OFFICE FILES
+STUDENT LIFE OFFICE FILES

 These documents may be inspected by students: Admission material filled out by the student with general information on scholastic background, family and personal statement; correspondence between student and Admission Office prior to enrollment; class rank in high school; faculty comments on grades of C- or below (prior to 2006); letters of recommendation written, where applicable; correspondence with prospective employers or parents.

 There are, in addition, documents that were drafted or submitted under a presumption of confidentiality.
 FERPA specifies that if they were received prior to January 1, 1975, with documented assurances of confidentiality, the records will remain confidential.